RimacTechnology/style-guide/README.md

 This repository encapsulates all the different configurations we use at Rimac Technology when developing with JS

+Firstly install the style guide by doing `yarn add -D @rimac-technology/style-guide` and then pick the configurations you need:

 ## Prettier

 1. Create a new file at the root of your project called `.prettierrc.js` with the following